simular-ai/Agent-S/README.md

 exec(action[0])
 ```

-Refer to `cli_app.py` for more details on how the inference loop works.
+Refer to `gui_agents/s2/cli_app.py` for more details on how the inference loop works.

 ### OSWorld

-To deploy Agent S in OSWorld, follow the [OSWorld Deployment instructions](OSWorld.md).
+To deploy Agent S V2 in OSWorld, follow the [OSWorld Deployment instructions](OSWorld.md).

-### WindowsAgentArena

-To deploy Agent S in WindowsAgentArena, follow the [WindowsAgentArena Deployment instructions](WindowsAgentArena.md).

 ## 🙌 Contributors

 We’re grateful to all the [amazing people](https://github.com/simular-ai/Agent-S/graphs/contributors) who have contributed to this project.
+Additionally, we'd like to thank OSWorld author Tianbao Xie and UI-TARS authors Yujia Qin and Shihao Liang for collaborating and discussing our challenges with us.
 Thank you! 🙏

 ## 💬 Citation
 ```